 The following professionals lent their expertise to this article:

 Is There a 4 Week Online Course for Medical Coding and Billing?

-Some online medical coding and billing courses can be completed in just a matter of months, with even a select few that you can finish within a handful of weeks.
+Some online medical coding and billing courses can be completed in just a matter of months, with a select few you can finish in a handful of weeks.
 Some students may wonder if there is a 4-week medical coding and billing course available online, and if so, would it be worth the money?
-In this guide, explore answers to these questions while exploring the best medical billing and coding courses for students like you.
+In this guide, get answers to these questions and explore the best (and shortest) medical billing and coding programs available today.

+The following professionals lent their expertise to this article: